DreamedWave/Thursday-Morning-Graduatin/README.md

    - To my 'Joki Joki' friends, and any classmates/acquaintances that were interested in the project - atleast even just for a brief moment
    - And to you who is reading this right now!

-**Big thanks to you all!
+**A BIG thanks to you all!
 This project would not have been possible if it weren't for all of you!**